-NOTE: These models have been tested and listed in accordance with Underwriters Laboratories standard UL 391-2010-March 2010 and Sept.
+NOTE: This model has been tested and listed in accordance with Underwriters Laboratories standard UL 391-2010-March 2010 and Sept.
 2010 for Solid Fuel Central and Supplementary Furnaces by Warnock Hersey International, Inc. ICBO Report No. TL116; NER Qa219.